The Criterion Collection: Letterboxing

-With its eighth LaserDisc release, Invasion of the Body Snatchers (1956), Criterion introduced the letterbox format, which added black bars to the top and bottom of the 4:3 standard television set in order to preserve the original aspect ratio of the film.
+With its eighth LaserDisc release, Invasion of the Body Snatchers (1956), Criterion introduced the letterbox format, which added black bars to the top and bottom of the 4:3 standard television set to preserve the original aspect ratio of the film, rather than cropping the image to fit a standard television display.
 Thereafter, Criterion made letterboxing the standard presentation for all its releases of films shot in widescreen aspect ratios.